CERVICAL MYELOPATHY

 The Prognosis for Myelopathy Patients?

-Myelopathy might worsen over time if left untreated.
+Cervical myelopathy is a progressive condition, meaning it tends to worsen over time if left untreated.
+While some symptoms may temporarily improve with conservative treatments like physical therapy or medications, the underlying spinal compression usually requires more definitive treatment.
 The nerves that govern bodily motions and functions can become damaged by spinal compression.
 Because doctors cannot reverse nerve damage, it is critical to get treatment as soon as symptoms appear.
 Early detection and therapy can help you improve your health and, in some cases, reverse spinal cord injury.

 Why Choose the Southwest Scoliosis and Spine Institute